HOUSTON GREASE TRAP SERVICES

 Normally, whenever washing dishes and cooking wares, your staff simply pours the water down the drain, mixed in with soap, oil, and even the occasional leftover bite.
 Beneath the mouth of the drain hides the grease trap.
 This is equipped with a fine mesh and a holding container.
 As FOGS have a different density and weight than water, this trap will catch them and keep them afloat in a separate, side tank.

 Naturally, this tank is not the final destination for grease and oils.
-Eventually, it will fill out, and as a restaurant owner, you will be responsible for ensuring they are disposed of properly.
+Eventually, it will fill up, and as a restaurant owner, you will be responsible for ensuring they are removed and disposed of properly.